spacebarchat/server/CONTRIBUTING.md

 your name on government documentation or common-law names (names claimed by legitimate usage or repute).

-We also accept contributions where Sign-Off is done privately with Fosscord Organisation.
+We also accept contributions where Sign-Off is done privately with the Fosscord Organisation.
 For this alternative Path please contact the Staff on the Discord.

 Git allows you to add this signoff automatically when using the `-s`